NishantJoshi00/finternet-api/docs/runtime-primitives/core.md

 ## Native Asset

-These are assets which are fully handed over to the UL by the Token Manager - unlocks max flexibility.
+These are assets which are fully handed over to the UL by the Token Manager - unlocks max flexibility as UL completely manages assets.

 ### UL responsibilities